ATLauncher/discord-bot/README.md

 any other purpose outside of that Discord server, there are some caveats to note:

 - Some things are hard coded to expect the layout and setup of the server in the same way as the ATLauncher one
-  - This inncludes the notion of having a `rules` channel, a `moderation-logs` channel as well as the concept of support and non support channels
+  - This includes the notion of having a `rules` channel, a `moderation-logs` channel as well as the concept of support and non support channels
 - The `JoinWatcher` is again very specific to ATLauncher's needs
 - The bot was made to be run only on one server, so if it's connected to multiple servers, it may not act correctly